AndrewWalker251/traffic_sign_classifier/writeup_AW.md

 X_train = np.reshape(X_train, (n_train,32,32,1))

 ```
-Here is an example of a traffic sign image before and after grayscaling.
+Here is an example of the effects of greyscale.

 ![alt text][image3]

 As I managed to reach the required accuracy I did not decide to increase the training set.
 To improve performance further this would likely have been my next step.
 It may have allowed me to train a model with color and not have such a high variance.
-With augumentation I would have to be careful not use transformations (flip/rotation) that may turn one sign into another.
+With augumentation I would have to be careful to not use transformations (flip/rotation) that may turn one sign into another.

-#### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
+#### 2. Model Architecture

 The base model was based on LeNet.
 The main changes I made were to add in four dropout layers.
 This was because in my experimentation I was finding there a large variance between the train and validation datasets.